-S-functions are an important class of system target file for which the code generator can produce code.
-The ability to encapsulate a subsystem into an S-function allows you to increase its execution efficiency and facilitate code reuse, and protect its intellectual property.
+S-functions are a class of system target file for which the code generator can produce code.
+An S-function target can encapsulate a subsystem to increase its execution efficiency, facilitate code reuse, and protect its intellectual property.

 CodeFormat TLC variable

-used by the S-function target generates code that conforms to the Simulink® C MEX S-function application programming interface (API).
-Applications of this format include
+used by the S-function target generates code that conforms to the Simulink C MEX S-function application programming interface (API).

 Required Files for S-Function Deployment